2022 NCAA DII Men’s Outdoor Track & Field Rating Index – Week 2

-NEW ORLEANS – Changes are abound in the latest NCAA Division II Men’s Outdoor Track & Field National Rating Index, as released by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) on Tuesday.
-All 25 teams that make up the National TFRI moved in Week 2.
+Here is the second edition of the 2022 NCAA Division II Men’s Outdoor Track & Field National Rating Index released by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) on Tuesday.
+Only marks from the current season are being used, which gives a comprehensive, objective look at which teams have stood out in the early goings.

 NCAA Division II — Men's Outdoor Track & Field